Asdar97/demo-gcp-dbt-airflow/README.md

     2.3.
 Useful docker commands
     - `docker-compose up -d` - start the containers
     - `docker-compose down` - stop the containers
-    - `docker-compose ps` - list the containers
+    - `docker ps` - list the containers
-    - `docker-compose logs -f` - show the logs
+    - `docker logs -f` - show the logs
     - `docker exec -it demo-dbt-airflow-gcp-airflow-webserver-1 bash` - connect to the container

     2.4.
 Add connection in Airflow